viral-vector/vue-upload-image/README.md

 ```

 ## License
-This project is licensed under the MIT [MIT](http://vjpr.mit-license.org) License.
+This project is licensed under the [MIT](http://vjpr.mit-license.org) License.

 ## Contributing Guidelines